RoadieHQ/backstage-plugin-firebase-functions/README.md

 ## How to use Firebase-functions plugin in Backstage

-Firebase-functions plugin is a part of the Backstage sample app.
 To start using it for your component, you have to:

 1. add annotation to the yaml config file of a component: